buhrmi/buhrmi/README.md

 ## Hi there

-I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam.
+I'm a full-stack developer from Germany, currently living in Da Nang, Vietnam.

 I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages: